About The Fighters Generation Game & Character Reviews!

 sequel, has it evolved in the right direction technically and visually?

-enthusiast myself, I have a great appreciation for what a fighting game offers artistically.
+enthusiast myself, I feel I have a great appreciation for what a fighting game can offer artistically.

 enjoyment.
 In the